 Program areas at Muddy Sneakers

-Muddy Sneakers serves North Carolina's 5th-grade public school students by introducing them to the wonders of the natural world by engaging them in experiential outdoor education aligned to North Carolina's essential science standards.
-Muddy Sneakers strives to cultivate in children a life-long love of nature and to do this in a way that enhances academic achievement, inspires the joy of living, and plants an understanding of the interconnectedness of all things.
-The 2022-2023 season marks Muddy Sneakers' sixteenth year of bringing an experiential format to teaching a 5th-grade science curriculum at participating public schools across the Mountain and Piedmont regions of North Carolina.
+Muddy Sneakers serves North Carolinas 5th-grade public school students by engaging them in experiential outdoor education aligned with North Carolinas essential science standards.
+Merging the energy of young students with local public and protected lands sets the stage for deeply felt experiences that instill a personal backyard awareness to the Standard Course of Study.
+Muddy Sneakers strives to cultivate in children a lifelong love of nature, enhance academic achievement, inspire the joy of living, and plant an understanding of the interconnectedness of all things.
+The 2023-2024 season marks Muddy Sneakers seventeenth year of bringing an experiential format to teaching a 5th-grade science curriculum at participating public schools across the Mountain and Piedmont regions of North Carolina.
+In 2023, participating teachers provided feedback through a survey conducted by NC State University, indicating that Muddy Sneakers partnerships should be more flexible to meet diverse needs.
+Therefore, we introduced multiple new partnership options and created a new role: Programming Reservationist and Administrator to enhance communication.